influxdata/clockface/ICONFONT.md

 }
 ```

-4. Reformat every entry so it looks like so:
+4. Reformat every entry to look like so:

 ```
 &.add-cell:before {content: "\e925";}